 It can also be common in middle-aged people who play sports on the weekends, such as basketball or tennis.
-Usually, Achilles tendinitis can be quite simple to treat.
-It can be done at home under your doctor’s supervision.
+Achilles tendinitis can be a very annoying and lingering condition.
+If left untreated, it can lead to tendon tears, also known as ruptures, that will likely require surgical care.

 What Are the Symptoms of Achilles Tendinitis?